Once upon a time there was a movie that stayed faithful to its fairy tale roots while adding some welcome folkloric touches of its own.

 Alas, in his euphoria he allows a mad monk to talk him into swapping his horse for a handful of dry beans.
 The deal does not go down well at home.
 Yet no sooner has his uncle stormed out in disgust than fair Isabelle turns up at the door.

 She too has stormed out, for her father the King (Ian McShane) has betrothed her to his smarmy advisor Roderick (Stanley Tucci).

 But just as the young romantics are cursing their luck, the rain gets to one of Jack's beans.
 The next thing he knows, both Isabelle and the farm are gone, replaced by five vertical miles of beanstalk.

 And that’s where the adventures really begin as Jack joins gallant royal guard Elmont (McGregor) and the rest of the rescue party on a journey that takes them up, up and awaaaarrgghh to the land of the giants.

 There’s no shortage of incident as people are saved from the cooking pot, Roderick shows his truly rotten colours, and a power struggle breaks out among the monsters as they prepare to end their banishment and wreak terrible revenge.

 Led by Bill Nighy’s two-headed ogre General Fallon, the giants are so well-realised you can smell them, gloriously foul mountains of irredeemable ugliness and palpable grot.

-Thankfully, there’s enough beanstalk-fed, battle-seasoned meat on Jack the Giant Slayer’s bones to sate most appetites for adventure.
+Thankfully, there’s enough beanstalk-fed, battle-seasoned meat on this Giant Slayer’s bones to sate most appetites for adventure.